 Note:

-Unfortunately in several books I started to read recently on data warehousing topics I found similar incomplete/vague definitions that, from my point of view, are not adequate given the complexity of the subjects exposed, letting thus lot of place for divagations.
-Of course, in such technical books the weight is more on the use of exposed concepts rather on concepts’ definition, though I’m expecting more from this type of books!
+Unfortunately, in several books read on data warehousing topics I found similar incomplete/vague definitions that seem inadequate given the complexity of the subjects exposed, letting thus lot of place for divagations.
+Of course, in technical books the weight is more on the use of exposed concepts rather on concepts’ definition, though I’m expecting more from such books!

 Disclaimer:

-I’m not trying to denigrate the impressive work of other professionals, and I know that I’m making even more mistakes than other people do, I’m just trying to point out a fact I remarked and I consider as important: trying to give a proper accurate definition of the terms introduced in a book or any other form of communication.
+I’m not trying to question the impressive work of other professionals, and I'm aware that I can mistake as well!
+I’m just trying to point out a fact I remarked and I consider as important: trying to give a proper accurate definition of the terms introduced in a book or any other form of communication can prove to be challenging.

 References: